sciZer0/7/v/README.md

 <h1>9 &nbsp Incentives for Contributors</h1>

-On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving great donations – up to $5 million annually per person.
+On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving generous donations – up to $5 million annually per person.

+> Generous donations:<br>
+> Up to $5 million annually per person.

 <h1>10 &nbsp Automated Donations</h1>

-On the Vote Blockchain, there are Automated Donations for donating tokens to people for their contribution to the Vote blockchain.
+On the Vote Blockchain, there are Automated Donations for donating tokens to people who are contributing to the Vote blockchain.

 Automated Donations are a part of a donation culture.

-From the start, the rate of Automated Donations is 0.05% from each account's balance and then the donors (Voters) can change it monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.
+From the start, the monthly rate of Automated Donations is 0.05% from each account's balance and  the donors (Voters) can change ithe rate monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.